sanechips-multimedia/syenet/README.md

 ### Demo

-You could save the images generated in the test by setting demo $\rightarrow$ save in the configuration yaml file to be true.
+You could save the images generated in the demonstration by setting 'demo $\rightarrow$ save' parameter in the configuration yaml file to be true.

 ```bash
 python main.py -task demo -model_type original -model_task isp/lle/sr -device cuda